kenchandev/javascript-testbench/algorithms/sort/README.md

-# Linked Lists
+# Sorting Algorithms

-This simple npm module provides three rudimentary variations of linked lists:
+This simple npm module provides five rudimentary sorting algorithms:

-- Singly Linked Lists
-- Doubly Linked Lists
-- Circular Linked Lists

-## Singly Linked List Methods

-## Doubly Linked List Methods

-## Circular Linked List Methods
+- Bubble Sort
+- Insertion Sort
+- Selection Sort
+- Merge Sort
+- Quick Sort

+## Future Plans

+The primary goal is to implement support for as many sorting algorithms as possible.
+Hence the following is a list of algorithms to be later added in:

+- Radix Sort
+- Heap Sort
+- Bucket Sort
+- Counting Sort
+- Shell Sort

 ## Testing